-A neck sprain is the stretching and/or tearing of neck ligaments.
-Ligaments are strong bands of tissue that connect bones to each other.
-In mild sprains, the ligaments are stretched too far.
-Severe sprains will have partial tears in the ligaments.
+A neck sprain is stretching or tearing of the ligaments of the neck.
+Ligaments are strong bands of tissue that cross joints and connect bones to each other.
+They help stabilize joints, including the neck.

-Incidents that increase your chance of neck sprain include:
+Factors that may increase your chance of getting a neck sprain include:

 American Orthopaedic Society for Sports Medicine

 Canadian Physiotherapy Association

 Conlin A, Bhogal S, et al. Treatment of whiplash-associated disorders—part II: Medical and surgical interventions.
 Pain Research & Management.
 2005;10:33-40.

 Duane TM, Wilson SP, et al. Canadian cervical spine rule compared with computed tomography: a prospective analysis.
 J Trauma.
 2011;71(2):352-357.

 Langevin P, Peloso PM, et al. Botulinum toxin for subacute/chronic neck pain.
 Cochrane Database Syst Rev. 2011;(7):CD008626.

 Neck sprain.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00410.
 Updated December 2013.
 Accessed May 11, 2016